 Ride with friends

-Connecting with friends can be harder than ever in 2020, but thanks to virtual training technology, we can stay connected with anyone around the world.
+Connecting with friends can be harder than ever at the moment, but thanks to virtual training technology, we can stay connected with anyone around the world.
 The best smart bikes and best turbo trainers will seamlessly connect to Zwift, RGT and other indoor cycling apps, keeping you connected with your riding partners through the uncertainty of the pandemic.
+This gives you accountability, and with it, motivation to ride.
 If you want even more interaction, Discord allows you to voice- or video-call your closest riding companions, allowing a continuous stream of conversation (between hard efforts).

 Virtual platforms also provide a racing outlet in the absence of real-life options.
 There's nothing like the intensity, nervousness, and thrill that comes with jumping into a Zwift race, and competing against hundreds of people from around the world.